rackerlabs/design-system/_docs/principles/accessibility.md

 ## Understanding accessibility

+Accessibility is more than just good design.
+It's about the empathy for and inclusion of all people.
+The United Nations estimates that over 1 billion people in the world live with a disability.

 An accessible UI can be *accessed* and used by people who experience a permanent or a temporary impairment.
 An impairment can be visual, auditory, physical, or cognitive.

 For example, a user who suffers from a concussion might experience difficulty processing information, so ensure that you write succinct, on-page instructions and labels.
 A user who experiences hand tremors as a side effect of medication has difficulty operating a mouse, so design pointer targets so they are large enough.